wearemav3rik/salesforce-graphql/README.md

 ---

 ## Objectives
-- Use nForce to integrate and perform queries with Salesforce
+- Use `nForce` to integrate and perform queries with Salesforce
 - Utilise existing patterns in the project: [Node nForce](https://github.com/Gurenax/node-nforce)
 - Create an easy to use pattern for GraphQL and Salesforce
 - Utilise these patterns as back-end for React and React Native salesforce projects
+- Replace `nForce` library with `jsforce`

 ## Dependencies
 ### Environment Variables